CEI-lab/ece3400-2017/docs/Teamwork/Leadership.md

 The team leader is responsile for keeping the team motivated, performing, and balanced.
 Here as some hints at how you can effectively manage your team:

+* *Think ahead!* Every week is going to present new engineering challenges, your job is to keep an eye on the goal and ensure progress.
+You can do this by making flow charts/Gant charts on what needs to happen next.

+* *KISS* Keep It Simple Stupid.
+Engineers can tweak their system forever, just to make it a little better.
+Judge when a subsystem is good enough, and prompt the team members to move on to more important things.

 * Make sure that everyone lives up to the team contract.
 Such conversations can be unpleasant, but if you refer to the contract they themselves agreed on, that can help.

-* *Think ahead!* Every week is going to present new engineering challenges, your job is to keep an eye on the goal and ensure progress.
-You can do this by making flow charts/Gant charts on what needs to happen next.

 * It is a good idea to make individuals accountable for specific tasks.
 The more detailed the description the better an estimate of time and work load.
 Keep a list of all tasks performed by everyone, this way you can see if anyone is pulling more or less than their fair share.